How to check if the current user is an Administrator (even if UAC is on)

 Visual Basic 6 Declaration

-While you can still use this, it is actually deprecated, and the documentation recommends you call the CheckTokenMembership function instead (which IsUserAnAdmin
+While you can still use this, it is actually deprecated, and the documentation recommends you call the CheckTokenMembership function instead (which IsUserAnAdmin is a wrapper for).

 C# .NET